CasesAboutResumeTelegramLinkedInEmail

 Benchmarking

-Blum vs. other CEX and DEX platforms
+Blum vs. CEX and on-chain trading tools

 Competitive Analysis

-Benchmarking Insight
+Benchmarking insights

 First version: Fast Launch

-Key problem
+Key problem in V1

 Discovery